 - Defocus it a bit.
 If your eyepiece makes use of cross hairs, you want to center the star on them.
 This will make it much easier to center it.

 - Turn on the clock drive.
 If you can see the star start to move to the south in your eyepiece, this means your polar axis is targeted to the east too much, Sky and Telescope reports.
 On the other hand, if you see that it moves north, the polar axis is located too far to the west.

 - You should make adjustments to the polar axis accordingly so that the star doesn’t drift.
 It’s like lasering into it so that you can pin it down.

 - Find a star that’s close to the celestial equator, but low in the eastern sky.
 If you see the star is moving south, this means the polar axis is far too low.
 On the other hand, if the star can be seen north, it’s too high.
 You need to make adjustments to these.

 - When you have done all the previous steps, start from the beginning and repeat all the steps again (this is what we meant about being patient and taking your time!)
-This is done to fine-tune the process so that you’ll have precise views, as Sky and Telescope reports.
+This is done to fine-tune the process so that you’ll have precise views.

 How To Align Your Finder Scope

 Once you’ve aligned your mount, you’ll also have to align your telescope’s finder scope.
 This is essential to align this so that you’ll be able to find celestial objects in the sky.
 Here are the steps you need to follow to align your finder scope to your telescope.